 Getting started with your terminal

-top tips for getting started with your NAB Merchant terminal.
-The key functions that you will need are outlined on the Quick Reference Guide that comes with your terminal.
+Here are some top tips for getting started with your NAB Merchant terminal.
+The key functions that you’ll need are outlined on the Quick Reference Guide that comes with your terminal.
 Please keep this close by with the terminal so it is on hand.

-In this video we will cover the following key functions you'll need on the first day with your EFTPOS terminal:
+In this video we’ll cover the following key functions you'll need on the first day with your NAB EFTPOS Verifone terminal:

 How to complete a purchase/sale;